-Where the application for registration has been The registration shall be effective from the date on submitted within a period of 30 days from the date of which the person becomes liable to registration. his becoming liable to registration.
-Where an application for registration has been The date of grant of registration submitted by the applicant after the expiry of 30 days from the date of his becoming liable to registration.
+Where the application for registration has been submitted within a period of 30 days from the date of his becoming liable to registration. e e e e e e e e e e e e e e e e e e e Where an application for registration has been submitted by the applicant after the expiry of 30 days from the date of his becoming liable to registration.